Dahan (solar term)

 The traditional Chinese calendar divides a year into 24 solar terms.
 Dàhán, Daikan, Daehan, or Đại hàn is the 24th solar term.
 It begins when the Sun reaches the celestial longitude of 300° and ends when it reaches the longitude of 315°.
 It more often refers in particular to the day when the Sun is exactly at the celestial longitude of 300°.
-In the Gregorian calendar, it usually begins around 20 January and ends around 4 February.
+In the Gregorian calendar, Dahan usually begins around 20 January and ends around 4 February.